 Below: Photos from MLK50.

-Set 1: Dr. Martin Luther King, Jr. preached his last sermon at the Mason Temple, the World Headquarters of the Church of God in Christ in Memphis on April 3rd, 1968.
-He gave his fantastic speech “I've Been to the Mountaintop," and I had the privilege to sit, breathe, and smile within a Historical Atmosphere.
+P-1: Dr. Martin Luther King, Jr. preached his last sermon at the Mason Temple, the World Headquarters of the Church of God in Christ in Memphis on April 3, 1968.
+He gave his fantastic speech, "I've Been to the Mountaintop," and I had the privilege to sit, breathe, and smile within a Historical Atmosphere.

-Set 3 and 4: Stax Museum where memorabilia feature Superstars such as (IKE & TINA and Isaac Hayes)
+P-3 and 4: Stax Museum where memorabilia feature superstars such as IKE & TINA and Isaac Hayes.